tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/architecture/custom_settings.rst

 In setting up the custom guidance class, we now need to take care of one crucial point: even though data is retrieved from teh objec *twice* per function evaluation of the state derivative, the calculation should only be done *once*.
 Since it is often difficult to predict which of the custom functions will be called first, we use a different setup: defining a ``current_time`` member variable, and letting the code check whether an update needs to be done.
 This is achieved as follows:

 * After the guidance function is evaluated, the class member time is set to the input time, and the guidance is not evaluated a second time during the same state derivative function evaluation
-* At the very start of a state derivative function evaluation, the ``updateGuidance`` function is called with a NaN input (done by each custom function) signalling that a new function evaluation has started, and the class needs to recompute the guidance.
+* At the very start of a state derivative function evaluation, the ``update_guidance`` function is called with a NaN input (done by each custom function) signalling that a new function evaluation has started, and the class needs to recompute the guidance.
 This is done to support integrators such as the RK4 integrator, where two succesive state derivatives are evaluataed using the same time, but different states
 * If the current time of the class is NaN, the guidance is by definition recomputed when called